How can I get information about a retreat?

 You are welcome to arrive early, however the retreat staff will not be ready to check you in until 3:00pm.
 We do not have any luggage storage facilities for those arriving early.
 You may bring your luggage up to the check-in area at the Council House in the Upper Retreat Center.

 Is there a number where I can be reached in case of emergency during the retreat?

 You can be reached at (415) 488-0164 x 262 in case of an emergency during a retreat.
 Please note that this is to be used only in the case of an emergency.
-No one monitors this line in between retreats.
-During retreats, you may need to leave a voicemail message, which the retreat managers will get to the retreatant as soon as possible.
+No one monitors this line between retreats.
+During retreats, callers may need to leave a voicemail message, which the retreat managers will get to the retreatant as soon as possible.

 Can I have a package sent to me while I'm on retreat?

 Yes, though we do discourage this for short retreats.
 You can have the package sent to the following address: Your name, c/o SRMC-Retreat Manager's Office, 5000 Sir Francis Drake Blvd, P.O.
 Box 169, Woodacre, CA 94973.
 Make sure to clearly mark the name of the retreat on the package to ensure it gets to you.
 The retreat managers will leave you a note when the package arrives, and you can pick it up in the retreat manager's office.

 Can I be a volunteer at the retreat?